Naming ceremonies don't need to take place in traditional venues, many are held at home, or in public spaces.

-Thank you to this gorgeous wrestling loving bundle of fun for being a superstar – and for teaching me how to emulate, and pull off, her very effective and impenetrable ‘stare’.
+Thank you to this gorgeous wrestling loving bundle of fun for being a superstar – and for my flower and for teaching me how to emulate, and pull off, her very effective and impenetrable ‘stare’.

 To each of the guests for their energy and enthusiasm and for everything that they added to the ceremony.

 And to our wonderful photographer, Liam Doyle (of Folkstar Photography) who captured all of these special moments – and many more.